thein3rovert/thein3rovert/README.md

 ```
 `"Maybe if we spent more time..."`

-👨🏾 I am a computer Science Student at Brunel London University and love programming in Java.
+👨🏾 I am a computer Science Student at Brunel London University.

 👨🏾 I currently have a blog where I post my techincal documentation and productive things occasionally.